o8n/query_craft/README.md

-# QueryCraft
+# query_craft

-QueryCraft is a CLI tool designed to convert a list of user IDs stored in a CSV file into a SQL query, facilitating quick and error-free generation of SQL statements for database operations.
+query_craft is a CLI tool designed to convert a list of user IDs stored in a CSV file into a SQL query, facilitating quick and error-free generation of SQL statements for database operations.

 ## Features